Reference

 Browser Tool (Chrome DevTools MCP)

 Peekaboo exposes a native browser tool that brokers Chrome DevTools MCP.
+Agents call it through MCP, and scripts can use the dedicated peekaboo browser CLI wrapper.
 Use it for Chrome page content:

 • DOM/accessibility snapshots